 No. Legislators rarely have the time to meet with all of their constituents.
-It is common for a legislator to ask a staff member or intern to meet with you.
-In fact, staff may be more knowledgeable on the issue than the legislator.
-Many staff function as gatekeepers of information for their legislators, so it is important to inspire staff to share information on community, homeless and migrant health centers.
+It is common for a legislator to ask a staff member or intern to cover a meeting.
+In fact, staff may be more knowledgeable on a given issue than the legislator.
+Many staff members function as gatekeepers of information, and it is important to inspire them to share information you will provide with the legislators.
 If you meet with someone who is not familiar with the issues facing health centers, take the opportunity to help him or her understand them better.
 This can be a great opportunity to create an ally.